thestelllar/thestelllar_blog/_posts/2025-07-19-Our cat-is-about-to-become-a-momma-cat.md

 I’m literally on patrol today.
 No fooling around.

 I’ll have to stand my ground — even if the monkeys go on rampage.

+<i>21 July 2025 Update: Maybe not.
+She seems to be doing fine after a few days.
+My siblings suggest it might just be a mockdrill.
+If that was the case, I think I should be scored decently.</i>